|

 It is believed that 1710 was the likely year in which Charles Ewell married Mary Ann Bertrand.
 She was an educated and wealthy young woman, recently widowed, and an ideal match for Charles Ewell.
 Her parents, Rev. John Bertrand and Charlotte Jolie Bertrand, along with John Bertrand's brother, Paul Bertrand, were French Huguenots who had fled to England from France, before arriving in America; both John and brother Paul were ordained clergymen of the Church of England.
 Huguenot records identify John and Charlotte as "Jeane de Bertrand and Charlot de Joile".
 They first settled in Rappahannock County, having married in London 29 Sep 1686.
 Charlotte Jolie, as she became known in her American home, was said to be the daughter of "the Comte de Jolie", a french nobleman who had escaped from France along with his daughter, Charlotte and her husband.
 John Bertrand served as pastor at a small chapel in Lancaster, now long gone, but identified on maps today as Bertrand.
 After Charles Ewell's death, Mary Ann Bertrand Ewell married twice more, first to William Ballendine 16 Feb 1724, and lastly to Maj.
 James Ball in 1742.
 Mary Ann's uncle, Paul Bertrand settled in Calvert County, Maryland, where he died shortly after marrying, leaving one child, Paul, who evidently returned to England.
 In addition to daughter Mary Ann, Rev. John Bertrand and Charlotte Jolie had a son, William Bertrand (d 1760), who is identified as a witness of Charles Ewell's will, shown below.

-Written 13 January 1722, codocil dated 15 January 1722.
+Will of Charles Ewell Written 13 January 1722, codocil dated 15 January 1722.

 Probated 11 April 1722